History of Real Sociedad in Timeline

 1929: Founding Member of La Liga

-1931: Name change to Donostia Club de Futbol
+1931: Name Change to Donostia Club de Futbol

-1939: Name changed back to Real Sociedad
+1939: Name Change Back to Real Sociedad

 In 1939, after the Spanish Civil War, the club's name was changed back to Real Sociedad.